-- o the underlying trend in unemployment and employment - o a high number of vacancies which remain well above average historical levels - high net migration figures which has been driven by immigration for work-related purposes; especially from southern and eastern European young migrants in recent years
+- the underlying trend in unemployment and employment - a high number of vacancies which remain well above average historical levels - high net migration figures which has been driven by immigration for work-related purposes; especially from southern and eastern European young migrants in recent years

-However, the inflow of EU migrants has fallen sharply since the UK's decision to leave the European Union while the employment indicators remain strong.
-The CIPD's recent examination of official data and CIPD survey data suggests that this will lead to a concentration of labour shortages in those sectors that account for a relatively large share of vacancies and who employ a relatively large proportion of EU nationals.
+However, the inflow of EU migrants has fallen sharply since the UK's decision to leave the European Union, while the employment indicators remain strong.
+The CIPD's recent examination of official data, and the CIPD's own survey data, suggests that this will lead to a concentration of labour shortages in those sectors that account for a relatively large share of vacancies and who employ a relatively large proportion of EU nationals.